MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 ## Executing remotely
 + Asynchronous remote execution is now supported using the `mrsdeploy` R package.
 To continue working in your development environment during the remote script execution, execute your R script asynchronously using the `async` parameter.
 This is particularly useful when you are running scripts that have long execution times.
 Learn more about [asynchronous remote execution](./operationalize/remote-execution.md#async).

-## SQL Server Machine Learning Services - Python Preview
+## SQL Server R Services

 R Server capabilities have been built into SQL Server for several releases.
-The CTP 2.0 release of SQL Server 2017 launches **SQL Server Machine Learning Services** to cover R and Python use cases within SQL Server.
-This release, currently in preview, offers analytics and machine learning algorithms in R script or Python.
-For more information, see [SQL Server Machine Learning Services](sql-server-r-services.md).
+To read up on the latest changes in CTP 2.0 release of SQL Server 2017, [What's new for R in SQL Server](https://docs.microsoft.com/sql/advanced-analytics/r-services/what-s-new-in-sql-server-r-services) in the SQL Server product documentation.

 ## Installation improvements for deployment on Cloudera